-4.3 Results File
+3.3 Results File

 The SubDyn time-series results are written to a text-based file with the naming convention OutRootName.SD.out when OutSwtch is set to either one or three.
 If SubDyn is coupled to FAST and OutSwtch is set to two or three, then FAST will generate a master results file that includes the SubDyn results.
-The results in OutRootName.SD.out are in table format, where each column is a data channel (the first column always being the simulation time), and each row corresponds to a simulation time step.
-The data channels are specified in the SDOutList section of the input file.
+The results are in table format, where each column is a data channel (the first column always being the simulation time), and each row corresponds to a simulation time step.
+The data channels are specified in the OUTPUT CHANNELS section of the input file.
 The column format of the SubDyn-generated file is specified using the OutFmt and OutSFmt parameters of the input file.

-5 Modeling Considerations
+4 Modeling Considerations